boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 - Timeout length, determining how long they have to complete the proof.
 - Input and program size, determining bandwidth costs to download the request.

-It is also worth noting that the prover’s software will download the ELF binary, from the request’s image URL, and execute it to determine the number of [cycles](https://dev.risczero.com/terminology#clock-cycles) and estimate the proving load.
+It is also worth noting that the prover's software will download the ELF binary, from the request's image URL, and execute it to determine the number of [cycles](https://dev.risczero.com/terminology#clock-cycles) and estimate the proving load.

 _If the program fails to execute (e.g. the guest panics) the prover will not bid._

-### 4. The prover submits an aggregated proof, and upon successful verification, the reward is released to the prover.
+### 4. The Prover Submits an Aggregated Proof, and Upon Successful Verification, the Reward Is Released to the Prover

-To be paid the request reward, and for their lock-in stake to be returned, the prover must submit the proof prior to the offer’s expiration.
+To be paid the request reward, and for their lock-in stake to be returned, the prover must submit the proof prior to the offer's expiration.

 #### Provers Batch Proof Requests

 The proof submitted by the prover is an aggregated proof, which proves a batch of program executions.
 Why is Boundless designed like this?
-The direct goal of aggregation is to amortize the cost of expensive proof verification onchain, both for the requestor and the prover.
+The direct goal of aggregation is to amortize the cost of expensive proof verification on-chain, both for the requestor and the prover.

-Let’s start with an assumption: the prover has locked themselves into a number of individual proof requests.
-A naive implementation would be to have the prover generate a proof for each proof request, send each proof onchain and pay gas for each verification.
-This would work, but it would cause a lot of needless expense; the prover has to send each individual proof onchain to the market contract.
+Let's start with an assumption: the prover has locked themselves into a number of individual proof requests.
+A naive implementation would be to have the prover generate a proof for each proof request, send each proof on-chain and pay gas for each verification.
+This would work, but it would cause a lot of needless expense; the prover has to send each individual proof on-chain to the market contract.
 This will rack up expensive gas costs, affecting the efficiency of the market.

 Starting with the provers, a clear solution is to batch the proof requests together.
-Instead of proving one request, sending that proof onchain, and moving onto the next request, the prover can work on multiple proof requests and prove each one without interruption, submitting one aggregated proof for the whole batch.
+Instead of proving one request, sending that proof on-chain, and moving onto the next request, the prover can work on multiple proof requests and prove each one without interruption, submitting one aggregated proof for the whole batch.

-#### Prover Submits the Requested Proof Onchain
+#### Prover Submits the Requested Proof On-Chain

 In order to fulfill a batch of requests, and receive payment, the prover provides an aggregated proof.
 This aggregated proof is constructed as a Merkle tree, where the leaves are the proofs for the individual requests in the batch.
 At the root is a single Groth16 proof that attests to the validity of all proofs in the batch.
 Each individual request has a Merkle inclusion proof linking it to the root.
-Once the root is verified, the result is cached and the Merkle inclusion proofs are cheap to verify onchain.
+Once the root is verified, the result is cached and the Merkle inclusion proofs are cheap to verify on-chain.

 When the prover submits the aggregated proof, the Market contract verifies it and pays the prover if all conditions are met.
 At the same time, the contract emits an event that signals to the requestor that their request is fulfilled, and provides the Merkle inclusion proof.